Santa Sofia, Padua: History

 Primary construction of the present apse was between 1070 and 1106.
 The second phase opened in 1117 and ended in about 1170.
 The structure underwent embellishment near the end of the fourteenth century to meet the liturgical reforms approved by the Council of Trent.
 A seventeen-year-old Andrea Mantegna painted his first independent work for this church, an altarpiece depicting Madonna with Child in conversation with saints.
 It was dismembered in the seventeenth century.

-Initially operated by Augustinians monks, the church was granted to Benedictine nuns by 1517.
+Initially operated by Augustinian monks, the church was granted to Benedictine nuns by 1517.
 In the sixteenth century it was a parish church.
 It became a provostry, which depended the church of San Gaetano, the church of Paolotti, Matthias Church and the church of San Biagio.
-The nuns were expelled during the Napolenoic rule of Veneto in 1806–1810, and the convent became state ownership.
+The nuns were expelled during the Napoleonic rule of Veneto in 1806–1810, and the convent became state ownership.